• Skip to main content

 Solution 2: No Protocol Handler Shows in Address Bar

 Yes, this happened to me.
 All the suggestions I read said I should see that funky protocol icon in my address bar.
 Well, I didn’t.
+Sometimes, you can get the handler to show if you press your Shift key and then the browser’s refresh button to the left of the address bar.

 How to check your protocol handlers